sentclose/sentc-docs/docs/guide/create-app.md

 ## Groups (Beta)

-To work with others on an app, there are groups where all group member got access to the app secrets, but only high rak member can edit or delete apps.
+To work with others on an app, there are groups where all group members got access to the app secrets, but only high rak members can edit or delete apps.

 An app can be created in a group just like in your account.

 1. Login to your dashboard
-2. In the upper left corner click on the `GROUPS` tab
+2. In the upper-left corner click on the `GROUPS` tab
 3. Click on `NEW GROUP` to create a new group
-4. Optional give the group a name and a description
+4. Optional gives the group a name and a description
 5. Now the group shows up in your dashboard

 To create an app in this group use the `NEW APP IN GROUP` button

 ### Manage member

-- To go to the member click on the member icon in the top right corner next to the group name.
+- To go to the members, click on the member icon in the top right corner next to the group name.
   1. In the member list click `INVITE MEMBER`
   2. Pass in the user id and optional a rank of the user.
 The rank can be changed later on.
 The user id is in the user's menu (the cog symbol in the right corner)
   3. Click on invite.
 Now the member is successfully added to your member list.